delight-im/PHP-Auth/README.md

 }
 ```

 The username in the third parameter is optional.
-You can pass `null` there if you don't want to manage usernames.
+You can pass `null` there if you don’t want to manage usernames.

 If you want to enforce unique usernames, on the other hand, simply call `registerWithUniqueUsername` instead of `register`, and be prepared to catch the `DuplicateUsernameException`.